Outpatient AI operations - Lawrenceville, GA

 Missed-call recovery

-If a call drops, rings out, or comes in after-hours, the patient gets a text back within 2 minutes.
+It is 5:48pm.
+Someone called.
+Nobody picked up.
+By the time your coordinator checks voicemail in the morning, they have already called the practice down the street.
+This closes that window: if a call drops, rings out, or comes in after-hours, the patient gets a text back within 2 minutes.
 The lead lands in the dashboard automatically.
 Nothing leaks even when something upstream breaks.

-Missed call · 7:42 PM · 770-555-0142
+Missed call · 7:42 PM · 678-730-2173

 SMS sent · "Hi, we missed your call, book here"